 Expanding Couplings

-Also known as a telescopic coupling, the expanding coupling is ideal for tasks involving the replacement of a leaking fitting in a tight spot.
-For instance, if the fitting is inside a valve box, you might use this method.
-The fitting has a stationary end you attach to a section of pipe.
-The movable shaft on the fitting slips into another pipework fitting.
+Telescopic coupling is another term for expanding coupling.
+This is ideal for the replacement of a leaking fitting in a tight spot.
+For instance, if the fitting is inside a sprinkler valve box, you might use this method.

 Sometimes, a repair might involve a hard bridge combined with an expandable coupling, but this strategy adds to the repair bill.